afunnydev/tinysociety/content/tiny-house-plans/2018-09-03-rustic-house-2-rooms-2-bathrooms-890-sq-ft.md

 ---
 title: Rustic House | 2 Rooms | 2 Bathrooms | 890 sq/ft
 description: >-
-  Having 2 floors, 2 rooms and 2 bathrooms, this house is 890 sq/ft. and 5 ½’’
+  Having 2 floors, 2 rooms, 2 bathrooms and terraces, this house is 1084 sq/ft, with 890 habitable sq/ft.
+It is 23' 5 ½" by 27' 9".
-  by 9’’.
 The Rustic House is built on concrete strip footing foundations.
 slug: 890-sq-ft-2-bathrooms-2-bedrooms-foundation
 architect: anastasia
 image: /img/rustic-house-exterior2.jpg